Q: I just moved to a new area and want to increase my community involvement. How do I go about doing this?

-This article originally appeared in the July/August 2023 issue of SUCCESS magazine.
+This article originally appeared in the July/August 2023 issue of SUCCESS magazine and was updated in November 2023.
 Photo courtesy of Debbie Biery.

 With more than 20 years of experience in the real estate industry and a certified life coach, Debbie Biery is a firm believer in the power of communication, authenticity and self-awareness.
 She combines that experience with a desire to serve others and empower them to be the best version of themselves by helping them embrace failure and choose each moment as an opportunity for change and growth.